Our Initiatives

 Current Initiatives

 We are lobbying for improvements to the town’s streets and pavements, particularly in relation to the uncleanliness of the area.
 We have met with an SODC Councillor and the Waste Team Leader to discuss the challenges and have been invited to propose potential changes to any revised waste contract.
-We would also like to see HTC, via the Town Centre Manager, encouraging businesses to take responsibility for keeping the pavement in front of their building clean, as a matter of civic pride – a practice that has declined in recent years,
+The Society would also like to see HTC, via the Town Centre Manager, encouraging businesses to take responsibility for keeping the pavement in front of their building clean, as a matter of civic pride – a practice that has declined in recent years.
+The recently published Henley Town Council Strategic Plan 2024-29 gives hope for improvement in this area.

 Other Issues